by Gary Hunter

 “This verdict sends a clear message that no one is above the law,” said acting U.S. Attorney Sandra Brown.
 “He knew right from wrong and he made the decision.
 That decision was to commit a crime.”

-A total of nine people, including Baca’s second-in-command, Paul Tanaka, were convicted and received prison sentences in connection with what the FBI termed a long-running conspiracy to conceal evidence ...
+A total of nine people, including Baca’s second-in-command, Paul Tanaka, were convicted and received prison sentences in connection with what the FBI termed a long-running conspiracy to conceal evidence from a grand jury reviewing allegations ...

 by Lonnie Burton